paw-paw/paw-paw.github.io/_posts/2017-05-05-interviewing-col-beef.md

 author: Pawpaw
 ---

 Kyle 'Beef' Bautista is a well-known personality amongst North-American eSports enthusiasts.
-With almost five years working in compLexity Gaming, a constant pressence in the North American scene, his voice is definitely an authorized one when talking about the region and the evolution of Dota 2 as a competitive game. _Publicado originalmente en Dota is Kill el 30 de diciembre del 2016_.
+With almost five years working in compLexity Gaming, a constant pressence in the North American scene, his voice is definitely an authorized one when talking about the region and the evolution of Dota 2 as a competitive game. _Originally published in Dota is Kill in May 5th 2017.
 This is the English version.
-Para leer la entrevista en español, haz clic aquí.
+Para leer la entrevista en español, [haz clic aquí](entrevista-col-beef).

 **Hello, Kyle, thanks for accepting this interview.
 Could you please present yourself to the LatAm community?**